 TOOLS & RESOURCES

-2. Have at least one globe accessible to students.
-(Who didn’t love spinning the globe to discover new places?)
-Inflatable globes are great for individual and small group work – and are fun for the kids to bring outside.
+3. Have at least one globe accessible to students.
+Inflatable globes are great for individual and small group work – and fun for the kids to bring outside.

 - Kids Travel Books